conan-io/docs/getting_started.rst

     openssl/1.0.2s
     ...

+As you can see, some of the libraries end with a @ symbol followed by two strings separated by a slash.
+These fields are the :ref:`user and channel <user_channel>` for the Conan package, and they are useful if you want to make specific changes and disambiguate your modified recipe from the one in the Conan Center or any other remote.

 There are additional community repositories that can be configured and used.
 See :ref:`Bintray Repositories <bintray_repositories>` for more information.